sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 {{< /language-toggle >}}

-To start using sensuctl, run `sensuctl configure` to log in with your user credentials, namespace, [Sensu backend][21] URL.
+To start using sensuctl, run `sensuctl configure` and log in with your user credentials, namespace, and [Sensu backend][21] URL.
 To configure sensuctl using defaults:

 {{< highlight "shell" >}}
 sensuctl configure -n \